Euro zone banks ditch dividends to build coronavirus war chest

-Banks across the euro zone are tearing up plans to return cash to shareholders at the behest of regulators, instead shoring up reserves as the coronavirus outbreak threatens to tip the world into a deep recession.
-As measures to fight the pandemic lead to a paralysis of economic activity, banks are on the front line in a battle to keep cash-starved businesses alive, although lenders in other countries such as Switzerland and the United States, in stark contrast, are pushing ahead with dividend payments regardless.
+Banks across the eurozone are tearing up plans to return cash to shareholders at the behest of regulators, instead of shoring up reserves as the coronavirus outbreak threatens to tip the world into a deep recession.
+As measures to fight the pandemic paralyze economic activity, banks are on the front line in a battle to keep cash-starved businesses alive, although lenders in other countries such as Switzerland and the United States, in stark contrast, are pushing ahead with dividend payments regardless.

-The European Central Bank told lenders last week to skip dividends and share buybacks until at least October, estimating they could save 30 billion euros through such steps, and instead direct profits towards supporting the economy.
+The European Central Bank told lenders last week to skip dividends and share buybacks until at least October, estimating they could save 30 billion euros by doing so, and instead direct profits towards supporting the economy.
 The ECB's demand was something of a quid pro quo after it helped banks cope by letting them eat into their capital and cash buffers, as well as turning on the cheap credit taps.

 In Ireland, which was forced to take an international bailout during the last financial crash, Bank of Ireland and Allied Irish Banks ditched planned dividend payouts for last year.
 The moves will come as a relief to regulators and help allay fears that multi-billion-euro efforts by central banks and governments to stem the economic impact of the coronavirus outbreak on businesses, including banks, will end up in investors' pockets.

 Investors were less happy and banking stocks fell sharply on Monday morning with ING, ABN Amro, AIB and Bank of Ireland all down more than 6%.
-GLOBAL FREEZE
+French banks BNP Paribas and Natixis told Reuters they would review the ECB's statement this week.

+GLOBAL FREEZE Agustin Carstens, general manager of the Bank of International Settlements, an umbrella organization for central banks, at the weekend said "a global freeze on bank dividends and share buybacks" was needed in the face of the coronavirus outbreak.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)